-- New point of view on historic event - Focuses on an individual who may not have had our sympathy in the past - We see the suffering he endured, and how his life was effectively ended by the sinking of the ship. - We would always have seen the disaster from the point of view of those innocent victims who lost their lives, but now we see that even the man who was held to be the villain of the piece also suffered greatly. - We cannot condone Bruce Ismay's actions, but we can perhaps understand the man a little better. - This is a compassionate and moving picture of a broken man.
+- New point of view on historic event - Focuses on an individual who may not have had our sympathy in the past We see the suffering he endured, and how his life was effectively ended by the sinking - We see the suffering he endured, and l of the ship. - We would always have seen the disaster from the point of view of those innocent victims who lost their lives, but now we see that even the man who was held to be the villain of the piece also suffered greatly. - We cannot condone Bruce Ismay's actions, but we can perhaps understand the man a little better. - This is a compassionate and moving picture of a broken man.